Islam and secularism: Secular feminism

-Azza Karam described secular feminists in 1988 as follows: "Secular feminists firmly believe in grounding their discourse outside the realm of any religion, whether Muslim or Christian, and placing it instead within the international human rights discourse.
+Azza Karam described secular feminists in 1988 as follows:

+Secular feminists firmly believe in grounding their discourse outside the realm of any religion, whether Muslim or Christian, and placing it instead within the international human rights discourse.
 They do not 'waste their time' attempting to harmonize religious discourses with the concept and declarations pertinent to human rights.
 To them, religion is respected as a private matter for each individual, but it is totally rejected as a basis from which to formulate any agenda on women's emancipation.
-By so doing, they avoid being caught up in interminable debates on the position of women with religion."
+By so doing, they avoid being caught up in interminable debates on the position of women with religion.

 Generally, secular feminist activists call for total equality between the sexes, attempt to ground their ideas on women's rights outside religious frameworks, perceive Islamism as an obstacle to their equality and a linkage to patriarchal values.
 They argue that secularism was important for protecting civil rights.

+Arab world

+Islamic scholar Prof. Dr. Gudrun Krämer notes that currently there is no Arab country which is secular or which exclusively separated religion from state.